JonathanDLTran/Lambda-Calculus-Interpreter/cps.md

-9/13/2021
+# Introduction

 This is my attempt to shore up some understanding on CPS.
 I feel that it is an important basic concept that I need to work on, so I am doing some work with it here.

-The notes are CS6110 Spring 2013 that Professor Myers taught.
+The notes are CS6110 Spring 2013 that Professor Myers taught, as well as CS 4110.

+## Content

+### Motivation for Continuation Passing Form

 Consider the expression:
 ```